Master of Arts in Applied History

 - Students will make effective use of technology to communicate and analyze information related to History and the teaching of Social Studies

 - Ability to apply physics knowledge to problems arising in physics and related fields

 - Ability to transfer knowledge and skills to their chosen engineering field

 To be eligible to pursue the Master of Arts in Applied History, you must:

 - Have a baccalaureate degree from a regionally accredited college or university.

-- Present an official transcript showing at least a 2.75 cumulative grade point average for your undergraduate studies.
+- Present an official transcript showing at least a 2.75 cumulative GPA for your undergraduate studies.
 Applicants with a cumulative undergraduate GPA lower than 2.75 may be accepted following an interview and review of the statement of purpose.

 - Prospective students are also invited to provide any additional information, letters of recommendation, or writing samples that will allow the history department to assess their potential for graduate studies.